-Inside: Healthy teacher-student relationships improve life for everyone involved.
+Inside: Healthy relationships with students improve life for everyone involved.
 In order to be able to think and produce high-quality work, students first need to feel supported and valued.
 They need to have agency and confidence.

 Get to know students as learners…and as people.

 It’s no surprise that having regular conversations with students is one way to build their trust.
 Students need to see we care about who they are, not just what they produce on paper.
-Teachers can talk with students during independent or group work time.
+Teachers can talk with students during independent or group work time, before or after class.
 We can also talk with students in written format, like through dialogue journals or conversation calendars (Tovani 2011).

 Give students a voice.

 Teacher-student relationships improve when students feel their voice is heard.
-Are students misbehaving because they don’t see the importance of the lesson?
+Are students off task because they don’t see the importance of the lesson?
 Is it because there isn’t enough choice or flexibility to cater to their interests or learning styles?
+Are they missing the relevance…the why?

 Use positive phone calls.

-We can use positive phone calls to prevent poor behavior.
+We can use positive phone calls to build confidence and respect.
 Many students have never had a teacher call a parent just to say something positive.
 Positive emails can work just as well.
-Letting students know that we see the good in them will encourage them to do what we ask during class.
+Letting students know that we see the good in them will encourage them to be productive and respectful during class.
 Here are some possible phone call scripts.

 Create a support system.